justin-tse/notes/linkedin/README.md

 - One big caution for critical or evaluative listening is not to get distracted by the delivery of the speaker or any other external factors.

 - Practice by news or sports commentaries.

+### Attending to subtle cues
+Reading nonverbal signals that convey meaning Communication

+- Practice
+1. Watch people converse in another language
+2. Try to figure out the story
+3. Walking to the meeting, try to figure out who is whose boss

+### Empathize with the Speaker
+Listen and paraphrase emotion and content

+Empathize Listening
+1. Identify with speaker's feelings
+2. Mind your nonverbals
+3. Use acknowledging responses
+4. Avoid discounting phrases
+- Practice will improve your skills
+Listen a basketball coach complain about his son's coach邻居抱怨等.